President and Vice President

 - Calculate the winners of the Yearly Awards at the end of January and provide these names to the President for presentation of annual awards at the February luncheon.

 The Webmaster will be a full-time resident of Saddlebrooke and have good general computer skills with a working knowledge of Excel, Word, and e-mail.
-She also needs a working knowledge of Microsoft Office Front Page.
+She also needs a working knowledge of WordPress.